Delay-Phase Precoding for Wideband THz Massive MIMO: System Model of THz Massive MIMO

 \section{System Model of THz Massive MIMO}

-We first consider a THz massive MIMO system with the conventional hybrid precoding as shown in Fig. 1.
-The base station (BS) employs $N_\mathrm{RF}$ RF chains and an $N_\mathrm{t}$-antenna uniform linear array (ULA)\footnote{In this paper, we consider the ULA for simplicity, but the analysis of the beam split effect and the correspondingly proposed DPP architecture can be easily extended to the uniform planar array (UPA)\cite{Ref:FundWC2005}, which has similar channel form as ULA.}.
+We first consider a THz massive MIMO system with conventional hybrid precoding as shown in Fig. 1.
+The base station (BS) employs $N_\mathrm{RF}$ RF chains and an $N_\mathrm{t}$-antenna uniform linear array (ULA)\footnote{In this paper, we consider the ULA for simplicity, but the analysis of the beam split effect and the correspondingly proposed DPP architecture can be easily extended to the uniform planar array (UPA)\cite{Ref:FundWC2005}, which has a similar channel form as ULA.}.
 An $N_\mathrm{r}$-antenna user is served and $N_\mathrm{s}$ data streams are transmitted simultaneously by the BS (usually we have $N_\mathrm{s}=N_\mathrm{r}\leq N_\mathrm{RF}\ll N_\mathrm{t}$).
-To realize wideband transmission, the widely used orthogonal frequency division multiplexing (OFDM) with $M$ subcarriers is considered.
-The downlink received signal $\mathbf{y}_{m}\in\mathcal{C}^{N_{r}\times 1}$ at the $m$-th subcarrier ($\ m=1,2,\cdots,M$) can be expressed as\cite{Ref:SpatiallyPre2014}
+The widely used OFDM with $M$ subcarriers is considered.
+The downlink received signal $\mathbf{y}_{m}\in\mathcal{C}^{N_{r}\times 1}$ at the $m$-th subcarrier can be expressed as\cite{Ref:SpatiallyPre2014}